mrchrmn/conslog/README.md

 >
 > Keyboard shortcut: Alt-Shift-L

-If you are a fan of `console.log` debugging, this feature is four you.
-Enter the variable name, and then TAB to the next line.
+If you are a fan of `console.log` debugging, this feature is for you.
+Enter the variable name, and then TAB to the end of the line.
 The variable name and value will be logged in a nicely formatted way.

 ![GIF animation showing Conslog at work](https://github.com/mrchrmn/conslog/blob/main/images/conslogLogVariable.gif?raw=true)